Netflix is the leading over-the-top streaming service in the world. The company began as a DVD by mail rental business in 1997.

 The company charges a monthly fee for its service at various price points.

-Netflix provides users with a large catalog of movies, documentaries, and series which it licenses.
+Netflix provides users with an extensive catalog of movies, documentaries, and series which it licenses.

-Its original programming is becoming its main focus.
+Its original programming is becoming its primary focus.
 Netflix commissions more series and movies than any other platform, by quite a wide margin.

 Other studios are starting to introduce their own streaming services such as Disney+, HBO Max, Peacock, and Paramount+.
 As contracts start to expire Netflix may begin to lose a lot of its licensed content.